 Despite this gap, United Technologies Corporation (UTC) is determined to lead by example.
-Recently, the global aerospace and commercial building company (who, by the way, is hiring in a big way) named Harvard’s Dr. Meghan O’Sullivan to its board of directors.
+Recently, the global aerospace and commercial building company named Harvard’s Dr. Meghan O’Sullivan to its board of directors.
 Dr. O’Sullivan is the fourth female director on UTC’s 13-member board, and that’s something her fellow board members are “delighted” about, UTC Chairman and CEO Greg Hayes said.

 “Meghan’s strong background in public policy and global issues will be extremely valuable to us as we continue to execute our strategies to deliver customer and shareholder value,” Hayes said.

 Dr. O’Sullivan, who serves as Harvard’s Jeane Kirkpatrick Professor of the Practice of International Affairs and Director of the Geopolitics of Energy Project, helps affirm UTC’s commitment to gender parity, on its board and beyond.
 Earlier this year, the Fortune 50 company joined the Paradigm for Parity coalition to pledge that women will fill 30% of leadership roles by 2020.
 UTC took things a step further, though, and announced it aims to have women in a full 50% of these roles by 2030.